 The amounts you pay for copayments and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
-The amounts you pay for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
+The amounts you pay for your plan premiums and for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
 If you reach the maximum out-of-pocket amount of \$5,500, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered Part A and Part B services.
-However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).

-Section 1.3 Our plan does not allow providers to balance bill you applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.
+Section 1.3 Our plan does not allow providers to balance bill you we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.

-As a member of Capital Health Plan Silver Advantage, an important protection for you is that you only have to pay your cost-sharing amount when you get services covered by our plan.
+As a member of Capital Health Plan Advantage Plus, an important protection for you is that you only have to pay your cost-sharing amount when you get services covered by our plan.
 Providers may not add additional separate charges, called balance billing.
-This protection
+This protection applies even if